 For most vanilla extract recipes, you will use alcohol.
 However, if you don’t like the idea of using alcohol for your extract, you can make it with 3 parts food-grade liquid glycerin and 1 part water.
 So, for this recipe, you would do ¾ cup glycerin to ¼ cup water.

+Any kind of alcohol works to make vanilla extract.
+However, you want to ensure the alcohol is at least 80 proof for best results.
+I recommend vodka for the purest flavor, but bourbon is also popular.
 I don’t use the top shelf, but I don’t use the bottom of the barrel either.
-Grey Goose, Absolut, or Smirnoff will work just fine.
+Ketel One, Absolut, or Smirnoff will work just fine.

 Recipe Tips and Tricks

 - Add more flavor.
 You can add more flavor to the party by using bourbon, brandy, or rum.
 For a richer, well-rounded flavor, I opt for Bourbon.

 - Save money online.
 You can buy vanilla beans online or at spice shops which will save you even more money.
 Here is what we bought.

 - Give it a shake every month.
 To make sure it’s moving along nicely, give your extract a good shake once a month.